lauraduncanson/icesat2_boreal/README.md

 4.4 Comparison of 2019 LVIS to 2010 lidar - TBD

-4.5 ICESat-2 Simulator validation - SH, AN
+4.5 ICESat-2 Simulator validation - MP, SH, AN

+4.5.1 Comparison of ICESat-2 RH metrics to GEDI metrics in the simulator.
+SH, AN